Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 RBF works by providing a fixed amount of funding, which your business repays, plus a fee, with a percentage of its monthly revenue.
 Often, RBF lenders make it easy for startups to quickly qualify for more funding after they’ve paid off their first loan.

 How much can I borrow?

-Businesses can typically borrow between $50,000 and $3 million, depending on their annualized revenue run rate or monthly recurring revenue (MRR).
+This varies from lender to lender but businesses may be able to borrow as much as a couple of million dollars, depending on their annualised revenue run rate or monthly recurring revenue (MRR).
 An annualized revenue run rate is how much your business expects to make in the future based on past revenue.
 An MRR is how much your business has consistently made over the past few months.

 Typically, companies can borrow up to a third of their annualized revenue run rates, or around four to seven times their MMRs.

 Instead of charging interest, RBF providers multiply your loan amount by a number called a repayment cap, often between 0.4x and 2x.
 That means that your business pays between 0.4 and two times the amount that it borrows when it takes out a revenue-based financing loan, no matter how much time it takes to pay it back.